aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getIgnoreNotPrinted() {#getIgnoreNotPrinted--}

+<b>@deprecated.</b> Please use the 'ignoreNotPrinted' property instead.
 Ignore the data which are not printed if directly printing the file

 ```javascript
 getIgnoreNotPrinted() : boolean;